tox-dev/tox/doc/example/general.rst

     ERROR: InvocationError for command
            '<command defined in tox.ini>' (exited with code 139)
-    Note: On unix systems, an exit code larger than 128 often means a fatal error (e.g. 139=128+11: segmentation fault)
+    Note: On unix systems, an exit code larger than 128 often means a fatal error signal (e.g. 139=128+11: SIGSEGV)

+The example given is based on ``<exit code> - 128`` if it is found in the :py:mod:`signal` module.
 The signal numbers (e.g. 11 for a segmentation fault) can be found in the "Standard signals" section of the `signal man page`_.
 Their meaning is described in `POSIX signals`_.